 GO BUILD addresses the need for interoperable and federated data infrastructures.
 Furthermore, it deals with the harmonization of standards, protocols and services, which enables all researchers to store, retrieve and analyse scientific data across disciplines.

 National Support and Coordination Offices

-National GO FAIR offices are one way of joining the GO FAIR initiative at national level.
-In the FAIR Data Austria project the conception and establishment of an Austrian GO FAIR National Office based at the TU Wien is planned.
+National GO FAIR offices are one way of joining the GO FAIR initiative at a national level.
+The GO FAIR Austria office based at TU Wien was established in June 2021.